MyhelShik/ProjectIPBv2/README.md

 # ProjectIPBv2

-a simple game with fish-net networking and multiplayer functionality
+a simple game with fish-net networking and multiplayer(local) functionality

 ## Getting Started